Guidelines for Use: Index of Professional Nursing Governance, Index of Professional Governance, or Council Health

 - Follow up the request with a phone call to (610) 805-8635 to finalize permission.

-- Report subsequent findings and/or raw data from the use of the IPNG or IPG to the author, Robert Hess, PhD, RN, FAAN, for tracking use, evaluating the instruments, and for possible inclusion in research publication without identification of the institution.
+- Report subsequent findings and/or raw data from the use of the IPNG, IPG, or Council Health, upon request, to author, Robert Hess, PhD, RN, FAAN, for tracking use, evaluating the instruments, and for possible inclusion in research publication without identification of the institution.

 - Credit the use and author of the IPNG or PG to Dr. Robert Hess , or of the Council Health survey to Drs.
 Jennifer RHeingans, Robert Hess, Diana Swihart, and Stacey Brull, in any publication of the research involving these survey instruments.

-The use of the instruments is free for academic researchers and students.
-For the IPNG or IPG, a nominal $300 registration charge is assessed for a single healthcare organization; sliding-scale fees are assessed for multiorganization systems.
+The use of any of the instruments is free for academic researchers and students.
+For the IPNG or IPG, a nominal $300 registration charge is assessed for a single healthcare organization; sliding-scale fees are assessed for multi-organization systems.
 Fee-based data support and consultation are available.
-For those managing data from either Index on their own, formal Scoring Guidelines and Benchmarks may be purchased for $100.
 Payment can be made by sending a check to the Forum for Shared Governance or calling in a credit card number.
 The use of Council Health is free unpon request until January 31, 2018.

 A recent 2014 study, Measuring Perceptions of Shared Governance in Clinical Practice: Psychometric Testing of the RN-Focused Index of Professional Nursing Governance, updates and confirms the validity and reliability of the IPNG, correlating scores with measures of satisfaction obtained from National Database of Nursing Quality Indicators (NDNQ), job enjoyment, and the desire to recommend the hospital as a place of enjoyment.

-The psychometrics from the IPNG’s original 1994 are reported in Bob Hess’s 1998 article, Measuring Nursing Governance.
+The original psychometrics from the development of the 1994 IPNG instrument are reported in Dr Hess’s 1998 article, Measuring Nursing Governance.